THE BIG FOUR

 Compare Ceres and the Moon

 The Moon is instinctual feeling; Ceres is sustained care.
-If the two disagree in your chart, the gap between what you wanted and what you received is often where grief lives.
+If the two disagree, read the gap as a reflective question about what was wanted, offered, and received.

 Step 4